stephanrauh/extended-pdf-viewer-showcase/src/app/intro/text.md

 ## Talking about the memory footprint: how bad is it?

 There's no point denying it: viewing PDF files comes with a huge memory penalty.
 Mozilla's PDF viewer consists of four files, weighing in at almost three megabytes.
-Gzip reduces this to roughly half a megabyte.
+Minification and Gzip reduce this to roughly half a megabyte.

 However, almost every alternative I know also relies on Mozilla's PDF viewer, so you get a similar memory and bandwidth penalty.